The question is not whether to be engaged or not, the question is how to engage without losing the contemplative life. ~ Ven. Thich Nhat Hanh

 - Dependent Origination: Yes, everything changes…but things can last for a very long time if the causes and conditions are favorable to it.
 At the personal level, you and me exist due to everything from the food we eat, air we breathe, our father and mother, God (for those of faith who believe the Father breathed life into all of us), etc. We do not exist in a vacuum.
 Same thing happens with governments, politicians, laws, etc. As we have seen, the morally evil practice of slavery was eventually ended due to a bloody civil war in America and congressional action.
 Without such action, and also without the southern slave-owning states succeeding from the Union (America) which prompted the war, slavery may or may not still exist to this day in America.
 Later, through actions by clergy and activists, and legislative action, African Americans were able to have the same civil rights as any other American.

 The takeaway?
 Yes, things are impermanent, but that does not mean you should sit back and binge watch your favorite show or play on your phone.
 Instead it requires you to be engaged in the political process (whatever that means for your country).
 For many in truly favorable countries, you are able to protest, contact your leaders, and more, without any repercussion.
 In other countries, there is absolute dangers (to include death) in doing so.
-Yet what I find most fascinating, and sad, is that those in countries who are willing to face death do so knowing what may happen to them.
-Yet in America, people can barely be bothered to get out an vote (the bare bones minimum) despite plenty of opportunities to do so and it being perfectly legal and normal.
+Voting is not always guaranteed, but for those in countries where they can vote, this is the opportunity for the people to have a direct impact on the political and legislative process.

 You need to be engaged in your country and the political structure it has.
 This does not mean you need to “love” how politics works, but this is your community.
 It also means everyone is important in it, and that takes true understanding and compassion.
 How you engage is as important as what you are engaging about.